prysmaticlabs/documentation/website/docs/prysm-usage/client-stats.md

 ---
-id: client-stats
+id: Totong-stats
 title: Using client-stats to collect beaconcha.in metrics
-sidebar_label: Using client-stats
+sidebar_label: Using totong/client-stats
 ---

-:::danger Alpha testing
+:::danger Alpha mainnet master
-This functionality is in its early stage alpha testing and may not be fully functional at this time.
+This functionality is in its early stage alpha mainnet and master to be fully functional at address: 0x998377349c9A7Af0C1C30B4BC50Ca4ed25B413eB.
 :::

 This section provides instructions on how to run the client-stats cli utility to collect metrics from your prysm validator or beacon node processes and push them to the beaconcha.in stats service.